Hayashi track

 zone prior to reaching the main sequence.
 Stars between 3 and are fully radiative at the beginning of the pre-main-sequence.
-Even heavier stars are born onto the main sequence, with no PMS evolution.
+Even heavier stars appear to be born onto the main sequence, with limited observable PMS evolution.

 At the end of a low- or intermediate-mass star's life, the star follows an analogue of the Hayashi track, but in reverse—it increases in luminosity, expands, and stays at roughly the same temperature, eventually becoming a red giant.

 History

 In 1961, Professor Chushiro Hayashi published two papers that led to the concept of the pre-main-sequence and form the basis of the modern understanding of early stellar evolution.
 Hayashi realized that the existing model, in which stars are assumed to be in radiative equilibrium with no substantial convection zone, cannot explain the shape of the red-giant branch.
 He therefore replaced the model by including the effects of thick convection zones on a star's interior.

 A few years prior, Osterbrock proposed deep convection zones with efficient convection, analyzing them using the opacity of H^{−} ions (the dominant opacity source in cool atmospheres) in temperatures below 5000 K. However, the earliest numerical models of Sun-like stars did not follow up on this work and continued to assume radiative equilibrium.